Giacinto Facchetti: Legacy

 Facchetti in 1969 with his iconic number 3 shirt, posthumously retired by Inter Milan in 2006.

 In March 2004, Pelé named Facchetti one of the Top 125 greatest living footballers as part of FIFA's 100th anniversary celebrations.
 Following Facchetti's death in 2006, he was named one of the year's Golden Foot "Football Legends", and was also the recipient of the FIFA Presidential Award.
 Known for his discipline as well as his playing ability throughout his career, the Premio internazionale Giacinto Facchetti was also established in his honour later that year, and is currently awarded annually to a football personality who was stood out for their honesty, correct behaviour, and sportsmanship.
 Also after his death, the Campionato Nazionale Primavera included Facchetti's name for the official renaming of the championship to Campionato Primavera Tim – Trofeo Giacinto Facchetti.
-His former club, Inter, posthumously retired the number 3 shirt in his honour.
+Inter posthumously retired the number 3 shirt in his honour.

-On 22 September 2008, a square in the town of Cesano Maderno, Metropolitan City of Milan, was renamed in honour of Facchetti.
-Facchetti is featured in the football video game FIFA 14s Classic XI – a multi-national all-star team, along with compatriots Bruno Conti, Gianni Rivera, and Franco Baresi.
+On 22 September 2008, a square in Cesano Maderno, a town of the Metropolitan City of Milan, was renamed in honour of Facchetti.
+Facchetti is featured in the football video game FIFA 14s Classic XI (a multi-national all-star team), along with compatriots Bruno Conti, Gianni Rivera, and Franco Baresi.
 In 2015, he was posthumously inducted into the Italian Football Hall of Fame.
+EI-INA, an Airbus A320neo in the fleet of Italian flag carrier ITA Airways, bears his name.
+The aircraft was most notably used to transport Pope Leo XIV in his apostolic journey to Turkey and Lebanon.